William Shunn: Nonfiction

 In 1993 or 1994, Shunn wrote a style guide for standard manuscript format (the generally accepted method for preparing a fiction manuscript for submission to professional markets), based on advice gathered at the Clarion Workshop and elsewhere.
-First published to the web in 1995, this guide (and its later revisions), commonly known as "Shunn format", has since been adopted by many magazines as a requirement for submissions.
+First published to the web in 1995, this guide (and its later revisions), commonly known as "Shunn format", has since been adopted by many magazines including Clarkesworld, Analog, and Interzone as a requirement for submissions.